Understanding oxide surface stability: Theoretical insights from silver chromate: Methodology

 From the optimized bulk structure, the surface models were cut out along the (110), (111), (100), (010), (001), (011), and (101) directions based on previously published results in the literature regarding the photocatalytic activities of the material \cite{assis_surface-dependent_2021}.
 Symmetric slabs were chosen due to their ease of achieving electronic convergence compared to asymmetric slabs, and because they do not require dipole corrections.
 Thus, considering the different surface terminations, a total of 46 slab models were built. \Cref{fig:110-slabs} displays the seven terminations for the (110) orientation, and the terminations for the other orientations can be visualized in Figures S1 - S10, Section I, of the Supplementary Materials (SM).

-The details about its structural general characterization in terms of surface incomplete metallic clusters and the number of neutral oxygen vacancies ($\mathrm{V_o^x}$), atomic species, and of surface clusters are shown in \Cref{tab:generalchar-table1} and \Cref{tab:generalchar-table2}, showing how different the systems here studied can be from each other, not only varying considerably the number of neutral oxygen vacancies from zero to eleven, but also the amount and coordination degree of surface clusters, such as in more complex terminations like ST-A7 (from orientation (110)) with clusters [\ce{AgO4}$\cdot2\mathrm{V^o_x}$], [\ce{AgO2}$\cdot2\mathrm{V^o_x}$], [\ce{AgO3}$\cdot3\mathrm{V^o_x}$], [\ce{CrO3}$\cdot\mathrm{V^o_x}$], [\ce{CrO2}$\cdot2\mathrm{V^o_x}$] in its surface, or more simple ones, such as the termination ST-D2 (form orientation (001)), with only one [\ce{AgO3}$\cdot\mathrm{V^o_x}$] cluster.
+The details about its structural general characterization in terms of surface incomplete metallic clusters and the number of neutral oxygen vacancies ($\mathrm{V_o^x}$), atomic species, and of surface clusters are shown in \Cref{tab:generalchar-table1} and \Cref{tab:generalchar-table2}, showing how different the systems here studied can be from each other, not only varying considerably the number of neutral oxygen vacancies from zero to eleven, but also the amount and coordination degree of surface clusters, such as in more complex terminations like ST-A7 (from (110) orientation) with clusters [\ce{AgO4}$\cdot2\mathrm{V^o_x}$], [\ce{AgO2}$\cdot2\mathrm{V^o_x}$], [\ce{AgO3}$\cdot3\mathrm{V^o_x}$], [\ce{CrO3}$\cdot\mathrm{V^o_x}$], [\ce{CrO2}$\cdot2\mathrm{V^o_x}$] on its surface, or more simple ones, such as the ST-D2 termination (from (001) orientation), with only one [\ce{AgO3}$\cdot\mathrm{V^o_x}$] cluster and fully coordinated [\ce{AgO4}], [\ce{AgO6}], and [\ce{CrO4}] clusters.
 Additionally, the terminations ST-C6 (orientation (100)) and ST-D1 (orientation (001)) are only made of clusters with complete coordination.